How to Turn a Bad Real Estate Investment Into a Good One

 When to Sell an Investment Property

-It’s not always possible to turn a bad real estate investment into good one.
-Sometimes it’s best to recognize when it’s time to cut your losses and sell an investment property.
-In the event you are faced with any of the following scenarios, it may be time to sell the property and move on to the next investment.
+It’s not always possible to turn a bad real estate investment into a good one.
+Sometimes, cutting your losses and selling an investment property is best.
+If you are faced with any of the following scenarios, it may be time to sell the property and move on to the next investment.

 1. Major life event